caktus/guidebook/docs/branching.md

 feature branches must eventually merge back into `develop` or be deleted.

-It\'s recommended practice to prefix the branch name with the issue number which it addresses.
+It's recommended practice to prefix the branch name with the issue number which it addresses.
 For example:

     $ git checkout -b 42-my-new-feature develop

 Now that your branch is created, develop against it.
-Make as many commits as you\'d like, and even as many pushes to origin as you\'d like.
+Make as many commits as you'd like, and even as many pushes to origin as you'd like.
 For example:

     $ git add .